crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 ##### User creation

 After an unauthenticated api session is created, `await this.createNewUser()` is called.
-This attempts to create a user on the physical Philips Hue Bridge with the identifiers set by `APP_NAME` and `DEVICE_NAME` in the HueConstants.ts[ToDo: Link to consts].
+This attempts to create a user on the physical Philips Hue Bridge with the identifiers set by `APP_NAME` and `DEVICE_NAME` in the [HueConstants.ts](/src/constants/HueConstants.ts).
 If the link button on the physical bridge is not pressed during this, it will throw an error.

 On success, a user is created on the Philips Hue Bridge and the bridge will update itself with the new `username` and `clientkey`.